bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 Commands
 ========

-Hatch commands have the following structure:
+Gurita commands have the following structure:

 .. code-block:: text

-    hatch <command> [arguments]
+    gurita <command> [arguments]

 where ``<command>`` is the command name (e.g. ``hist`` or ``pca``), and ``arguments`` is a list of options that control the behaviour of the command.
 In some cases the ``arguments`` can be empty.

 See the :ref:`list of commands <list_of_commands>` for a summary of all the available commands.

-For instance, the following invocation of Hatch will plot a histogram of the ``passengers`` column from the file ``flights.csv`` read from standard input:
+For instance, the following invocation of Gurita will plot a histogram of the ``passengers`` column from the file ``flights.csv`` read from standard input:

 .. code-block:: text

-    hatch hist -x passengers < flights.csv
+    gurita hist -x passengers < flights.csv

 In the above example ``hist -x passengers`` is a single command. ``hist`` is the name of the command for plotting histograms, and ``-x passengers`` is an argument that tells the command to use the ``passengers`` column for the X axis.
-The notation ``< flights.csv`` redirects the contents of the ``flights.csv`` file into the standard input of Hatch.
+The notation ``< flights.csv`` redirects the contents of the ``flights.csv`` file into the standard input of Gurita.
 See the section on :ref:`input and output <input_output>` for more information about input and output files.

 Types of commands
 -----------------